 This course is designed to prepare students for college level reading and writing skills in preparation for college level courses.
 Emphasis is on building specific skills for reading analysis and critical evaluation; grammatical accuracy; and organization of ideas in paragraph writing, particularly in the context of college assignments.
 Prerequisite: EN102 with a C or better, or appropriate placement test score.
-Co-requisite: CS112 or CS121 or appropriate placement score, and ED105 is required if the student has completed less than 15 college credits or has a cumulative GPA less than 2.0.
+Co-requisites: CS112 or CS121 or appropriate placement score, and ED105.
 In order to succeed in this curriculum, it is recommended that you complete the English sequence in a timely manner.